 Another side effect of poor kidney health is that it increases the risk of developing cardiovascular disease, which is one of the leading causes of death in cerebral palsy patients.
 Whitney argues that kidney disease could be a major cause behind this well-known issue of cardiovascular disease among people with cerebral palsy, as the condition itself is often overlooked.

-As per Whitney, we consider kidney disease as a benign, passive condition but this is untrue.
+As per Whitney, we consider kidney disease a benign, passive condition, but this is untrue.
 It is a real problem and often gets overlooked.
 He said that poor kidney function usually isn’t evident in terms of symptoms like experiencing pain in your kidneys when they aren’t working properly.
 We need to be able to detect and manage declining kidney function early on so that it cannot cause other medical issues.

 Whitney further claimed that he and his research team are in the process of finding more accurate methods of measuring kidney function to aid people with cerebral palsy.
 According to Oliverio, if kidney disease is caught early on, it gives the physician adequate time to recommend the patients the necessary lifestyle changes and medications to slow down the progression of the disease.